Zyfurr/Zyfurr.github.io/index.md

 5. Congratulations!
 You've officially run your first program on your FPGA using Jupyter Notebooks.

 ### Modifying and Running Your Matrix Multiplication App
 1. To re-implement lab 2 on Jupyter you can use much of the same code as you previously used with one key change.
 You need to replace the xiltimer.h library with the standard time library provided by C, time.h.
 The code for this program is provided below.
-This slightly modified lab 2 app will double the matrix size 5 times and run he desired algorith each time as well as reporting how long the computation took to complete.
+This slightly modified lab 2 app will double the matrix size 5 times and run the desired matrix multiply algorithm each time as well as reporting how long the computation took to complete.
     ```c
     #include <stdio.h>
     #include <stdlib.h>